Roth-Lab/phyclone/README.md

 ### Running PhyClone

 PhyClone analyses are broken into two parts.
-First sampling is performed using the `run` sub-command.
+First, sampling is performed using the `run` sub-command.
-Second a consensus tree is constructed from the trace using the `consensus` sub-command.
+Second, a MAP tree is constructed from the trace using the `map` sub-command.

 Sampling can be run as follows
 ```
-phyclone run -i INPUT.tsv -t TRACE.pkl
+phyclone run -i INPUT.tsv -c CLUSTERS.tsv -o TRACE.pkl
 ```
-which will take the file `INPUT.tsv` as described above and write the trace file `TRACE.pkl` in a Python pickle format.
+which will take the `INPUT.tsv` and (optionally) the `CLUSTERS.tsv` file, as described above and write the trace file `TRACE.pkl` in a Python pickle format.

 The `-n` command can be used to control the number of iterations of sampling to perform.